Online Master’s Degrees in Gerontology – Nursing Home Management

 THANK YOU FOR YOUR INTEREST IN Southern New Hampshire University Online MS - Construction Management

 In addition, the medical management field is both lucrative and predicted to be a high-growth occupation.
-According to the U.S. Bureau of Labor Statistics (BLS 2022), growth for medical and health managers is predicted at 28 percent in the decade preceding 2031—much faster than the average job growth predicted for all occupations (5 percent).
-According to the BLS (May 2022), the annual mean salary for a medical or health manager is $127,980.
-Using data from well-recognized, reputable compensation consulting firms, Salary.com found that the median annual salary for nursing home administrators was $126,705 as of August 2023.
+According to the U.S. Bureau of Labor Statistics (BLS 2024), growth for medical and health managers is predicted at 29 percent in the decade preceding 2033—much faster than the average job growth predicted for all occupations (4 percent).

 Experienced professionals interested in earning a master’s degree in gerontology and nursing home management can expand their skills through online programs.
 Designed with the busy schedules of working professionals in mind, online master’s programs provide the opportunity for advancement into managerial or leadership positions in the field, often without requiring a student to physically relocate or drastically change the established schedule by which they live their lives.